liferay/liferay-docs/develop/tutorials/articles/audience-targeting/tracking-user-actions-with-audience-targeting.markdown

 There are two important aspects of the tracking mechanism that you'll need to
 configure:

-- tracking the requests that match the tracking action event configured from the UI
+- Tracking the requests that match the tracking action event configured from the UI
-- storing the tracked information
+- Storing the tracked information

 To illustrate how to accomplish these two goals, you can study the [NewsletterProcessorServlet](https://github.com/liferay/liferay-apps-content-targeting/blob/samples-v1.1/tracking-action-newsletter/src/com/liferay/content/targeting/tracking/action/newsletter/NewsletterProcessorServlet.java)